 International Services | | Oct 15, 2019

-Its provisions prohibit offering, authorising, or making payments of money or anything of value to influence the decision making of foreign government officials to obtain or retain business.
+Its provisions prohibit offering, authorizing, or making payments of money or anything of value to influence the decision making of foreign government officials to obtain or retain business.

 They also require the maintenance of accurate books and records and an adequate system of internal controls that would aid in the detection and prevention of FCPA violations.